 - Our mission is to be a champion of the environment, by encouraging repurposing, re-using and up-cycling through educational programming, and by introducing innovative ideas in our community.

 Do you want to become a supporting member of Who Gives a SCRAP?

-*Invitations to member only sales and events, after-hours exclusive shopping events, member-only thank you event.
+Perks: Invitations to member only sales and events, after-hours exclusive shopping events, member-only thank you events.

-Buy it as a teacher gift, or for your school PTA/PTO, your favorite organization; or for a fellow artist or crafter or for yourself.
+**Buy it as a teacher gift, for your school, PTA/PTO, or favorite organization; for a fellow artist or crafter or for yourself.

 What do we do with the money that we make selling materials and membership cards?

 With 100 % of our annual budget coming from income generated through store sales and fee-for-service programming, this revenue pays for the day-to-day operations such as salaries, rent, and utilities.
 Income generated from sales also allow us to be able to continue to collect and process donated materials for reuse by the general public and to provide and underwrite arts and educational programming.

 Our reuse centers to date, have diverted 192,833.23 pounds (96.4 tons!) of clean, reusable materials from ending up in the El Paso and Larimer County landfills since collection began in July 2015 and 90,260 visitors through the doors.